-We often face these situations where some components may need simplification (also referred to as defeaturing), more detail, or repair before generating the mesh.
+We often face situations where some components need simplification (also referred to as defeaturing), more detail, or repair before generating the mesh.

 To understand the tools available for the repair and defeaturing of a geometry, it helps to factor in the size and nature of the removed details.

 In most cases, details such as fillets, chamfers, holes, and fasteners are important for a product’s functionality.
-However, they may be deleted from the geometry, depending on the scope of the analysis.
+However, they can be deleted from the geometry depending on the scope of the analysis.
 When we remove these features, a considerably sized gap, or “wound”, will remain.
-This gap needs to be covered by a replacement surface, so that we can restore a solid object, allowing us to create a volume mesh.
+This gap needs to be covered by a replacement surface so that we can restore a solid object, allowing us to create a volume mesh.